openbmc/openbmc/poky/documentation/overview-manual/concepts.rst

 .. note::

-   The stamp mechanism is more general than the shared state (sstate) cache mechanism described in the "`Setscene Tasks and Shared State <#setscene-tasks-and-shared-state>`__" section.
+   The stamp mechanism is more general than the shared state (sstate) cache mechanism described in the ":ref:`overview-manual/concepts:setscene tasks and shared state`" section.
    BitBake avoids rerunning any task that has a valid stamp file, not just tasks that can be accelerated through the sstate cache.

    However, you should realize that stamp files only serve as a marker that some work has been done and that these files do not record task